ethereumclassic/ethereumclassic.github.io/content/blog/2024-02-07-correcting-the-coinmarketcap-about-ethereum-classic-section/index.zh.md

 They may do this trillions of times per second, and this is what uses up so much energy and is referred to as “proof of work” because only by working in trying so many times, using so much computing power and electricity, is that, statistically, one of the miners will hit the target within the range of the standard block time, which is 13 seconds in ETC.

+When a miner hits the target, then they send the block to the rest of the network for verification and payment of the miner reward plus the block's transaction fees.

 **Rationale:**

 The CMC explanation has two paragraphs repeated and does not explain POW and how it works.
 In POW, miners do not “validate” transactions, that is done by the nodes and what they do is to “verify” transactions.
-We give here a straightforward explanation of how ETC is mined.
+We give here a straightforward explanation of how ETC is mined and blocks created.

 ## Section: Where Can You Buy Ethereum Classic (ETC)?